 An advanced residential plumbing course that is basically concerned with the plumbing of the housing project.
 Shop practice is made available as needed, but most instruction occurs at the housing project.
+Prerequisite: PLBG 206

-Plumbing Installation IV: Commercial Plumbing Installation
+PLBG 216 (3 credits) Plumbing Installation IV: Commercial Plumbing Installation